 Your animation most likely pauses or rests at some point.
 If you look closely, you’ll notice that these moments contain a bunch of duplicate frames with a duration of 0.03 seconds.
 If there are 10 duplicate frames, delete 9 of them, and set the duration of that one frame to something longer, like 1 second.

 If that doesn’t help, try re-importing your video, but this time select Limit To Every 2 Frames.
-It should cut your file size significantly.
+It should reduce your file size significantly.

 2. Cut down on colors

-When you’re saving your GIF in Photoshop, you’ll see a “colors” drop-down on your right.
-Play around with this.
+When you’re saving your GIF in Photoshop, you’ll see a “colors” drop-down menu on your right.
+Play around with this setting.
 Set it as low as possible without turning your GIF into a hunk of junk.

 3. Tweak your lossy